skchen1993/SwinIR/README.md

 Noted that: one iteration means one parameter update

-usev `train.sh` or the command below for training:
+use `sh train.sh` or the command below for training:

 ```python
 # 001 Classical Image SR (middle size)